 Pat's health was set on the path to improvement without any changes in medication-what she needed for equity was a doctor who created a safe and stable clinical relationship through understanding Indigenous practices and acknowledging the historical and social context of Pat's health.

-Healthcare systems in Canada and in countries around the world are working to address the social determinants of health, and structural barriers to care, and achieve health equity for whole populations.
+Healthcare systems in Canada and countries worldwide are working to address the social determinants of health and structural barriers to care and achieve health equity for whole populations.

 Given this example, you can understand why medical schools and other health professions programs are so interested in asking applicants to demonstrate equity.